UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/prerequisites.md

 1. Install the [Ganache UI](https://truffleframework.com/ganache).
 2. Run Ganache on localhost port `9545` (use the above links for instructions on how to do this).
+3. Note that to deploy new Priceless position managers you must set your gas to at least 9 million in Ganache.
+To do this click the gear icon at the top right of Ganache, then click "CHAIN" and set the "GAS LIMIT" field to `10000000`.
+Then click the "RESTART" button top right.
+This will enable your Ganache instance to deploy larger contracts.

 If everything was setup correctly, we should be able to run automated tests from `protocol/core`: